 Cupping, or Hijama, is the action of blood-letting from one’s body done by a professional in order to remove illnesses or cure diseases from the body.
-In Islam, there are many ahadith which have been narrated that emphasize the benefits and good use of cupping and how it can help you heal your body.
+In Islam, there are many ahadith that have been narrated that emphasize the benefits and good use of cupping and how it can help you heal your body.

 Cupping therapy itself has been around for thousands of years and many ancient civilizations have reaped its benefits.
 Special cups – made out of glass usually, but sometimes even silicone and bamboo – are placed on different parts of the body and this creates a vacuum or a sort of suction.